sharmavins23/Scientia/APPLIED SCIENCE/Engineering and Technology/Electrical Engineering/Computer Engineering/Computer Architecture/Memory/Read-Only Memory (ROM).md

-ROM is generally [[Memory#Volatility|non-volatile]] memory used in computers.
+ROM is generally [[Memory (Computing)#Volatility|non-volatile]] memory used in computers.
 As the name suggests, it cannot be modified, and is instead pre-loaded with particular information.

 ROM is often used for security purposes (such as storing [[cryptographic keys]] or [[Media Access Control ID|MAC IDs]]).
 It also stores device firmware or other data that is seldom changed in the system.